SheMade’s guide to beginner’s investing

 Exchange Trade Funds (ETFs): ETFs are basically a group of companies.
 So instead of investing in one company, you invest in a group of companies.
 Often, ETFs are grouped by sector, so you will have an ETF that is filled with energy companies, or tech companies, or health companies.
 These investments are safer but grow a lot slower than other stocks.

-Note: some ETFs invest in weapons, to check if the ETF you want to invest in has money in weapons trade, check out its score on weaponfreefunds.org.
+Note: Many popular ETFs invest in weapons, to check if the ETF you want to invest in has money in weapons trade, check out its score on weaponfreefunds.org.

 What kind of investor are you?